balcilar/TimeTabling-GeneticAlgorithm/README.md

-# A genetic Algorithm Solution for Weekly Course Timetabling Problem
+# A Genetic Algorithm Solution for Weekly Course Timetabling Problem

 Genetic Algirthms are the method for finding enough good solutions of the problems which cannot be solved by standard method named NP-Hard problems.
 Although it does not guaranty the best solution, we can find relatively enough good solutions on most engineering problems within that method [1].